Skip to main content

 • Are pregnant,

-• Are caring for a child under age 14 or someone with a disability,
+• Are caring for a child under age 14 or someone with a disability, A substantial impairment that functionally limits a person in carrying out major life activities, such as walking, lifting, seeing, or learning.

 • Regularly participate in a drug addiction or alcoholic treatment and rehabilitation program,